 - Ball Mode: switches the Trackball between position and pointer modes. - Ortho Toggle: switches the Trackball between Ortho and Normal.
-When in position mode, with ortho on, the Trackball will only control pan or

-- Right Click: the same as a right-click with the mouse.
-This is usually used to bring up a contextual menu with commands such as copy and paste. - Left Click: the same as left-click with the mouse. - Open: mimics the open button on the front panel - Set: the same as the Set key, but closer to the Trackball for quick cell editing. (not compatible with trackball POS mode) - Close Window: closes the active window. - Toggle KindKeys/CmdKeys: toggles the function keys between kind mode and command key mode.
+When in position mode, with ortho on, the Trackball will only control pan or tilt, not both at the same time.
+This can be useful for accurately setting fixtures. - Right Click: the same as a right-click with the mouse.
+This is usually used to bring up a contextual menu with commands such as copy and paste. - Left Click: the same as left-click with the mouse. - Open: mimics the open button on the front panel - Set: the same as the Set key, but closer to the Trackball for quick cell editing. (not compatible with trackball POS mode) - Close Window: closes the active window. - Toggle Kind Keys/Cmd keys: toggles the function keys between kind mode and command key mode.